TadPath/PUMA/Electronics/PUMA_Lite/PUMA_Lite_HowTo.md

 * Through hole resistor: 5 Ohm, 1%, 1W, Axial
 * Precision potentiometer 200 ohm: Wire wound, bushing mount, Bourns 3590s type.
 * ON/Off rectangular rocker switch, 10A/125V or 6A/250V, SPST type.
 Dimensions: Flange (2.05 cm x 1.5 cm), body size (1.8 cm x 1.15 cm) with 0.48 cm wide connector lugs.
 Switch body height below flange 1.05 cm and connector lug height 0.85 cm.
-* One 9v PP3-type battery snap connectors with 150 mm leads
+* One 9v PP3-type battery snap connector with 150 mm long leads.
-* A power supply: Either a 9v battery (type 6LR61 PP3) or a mains regulated power adapter that can put out 9 volts regulated DC and at least 1 amp of current with a PP3 connector.
+* A power supply: Either a 9v battery (type 6LR61 PP3) or a mains regulated power adapter that can put out 9 volts regulated DC (actually anything between 8 V and 36 V will be acceptable) and at least 300 mA of current with a PP3 connector.
 * Solderable spade connectors with insulator covers of sizes 4.8 mm and 2.8 mm (widths).
 You could forego these and solder all connections instead as an alternative.
+Perticularly it may be advantageous to solder the leads to the potentiometer lugs as these are the ones most likely to fall off by accident.
 * Scissors, screw driver, long nose pliars, some insulated wire and wire strippers